AlexBHarley/deepstream.io-website/src/tutorials/core/security-overview/readme.md

 ---
-title: Searching Overview
+title: Security Overview
-description: Find out how deepstream keeps your data safe and secure
+description: How encryption, authentication and permissioning work together
 ---

 Security in deepstream is based on three interrelated concepts: